-- What do you consider your strengths and your weaknesses as a social worker?
+- What are your strengths and your weaknesses as a social worker?

-- What do you judge to be your major successes or accomplishments in your last job?
-Who did help you the most to achieve it?
+- What do you consider your major successes and accomplishments in your last job?

 - What was your biggest failure in social work so far?

 - Think of an aggressive/angry client from the past.
-How did you deal with the situation?
+How did you deal with them?

-- Describe me a situation when you did something more than what was expected from you as a social worker.
+- Describe a situation when you did something more than expected from you.

-- In social work, there are always cases we can do nothing about.
-Describe me such a case from your experience.
-What have you tried before you failed and gave up on solving the problem?
+- There are always cases we can do nothing about.
+Describe me such a case from your experience, and the things you had tried before you gave up.

 - What is your opinion about young generation?

-- What do you consider good topics to talk to old people about?
+- What are good topics to talk about with seniors?

 - How would you get closer to our target group, as a human being?

-- If a client can not understand even a very simple language you use, what would you do to get your message over?
+- If a client did not understand a simple language, what would you do to get your message over?

-- Are you prepared to make home visits?
+- Are you ready to make home visits?